Hiroshi Abe's home page: Reception

 The website was described by many fans for its simple design, fast loading speed, and design that was reminiscent of the 1990s internet.
-In a survey conducted by the website provider Nexer, the website ranked first on the "famous people's homepages that have left an impression on them".
+In a 2024 survey conducted by the website provider Nexer, the website ranked first on the "famous people's homepages that have left an impression on them".
 The website was described by Kontake of Netorabo as the "lightest celebrity website".
 Matt Schley of Otaku Magazine praised the website's simple design and said that it is his "new favorite website".

-It became an internet meme in Japan to test and try to open the website on newly released gadgets such as consoles and hardware as a form of benchmarking, as well as opening the website on devices with low specifications, such as the Nintendo 3DS and Advanced W-ZERO3 [es], which is a Japanese smartphone developed by Sharp sold in 2007 and runs on Windows Mobile 6 Classic.
+It became an internet meme in Japan to test and try to open the website on newly released gadgets such as video game consoles and hardware as a form of benchmarking, as well as opening the website on devices with low specifications, such as the Nintendo 3DS and Advanced W-ZERO3 [es], which is a Japanese smartphone developed by Sharp sold in 2007 and runs on Windows Mobile 6 Classic.
 It also become an internet challenge to open the site on apps and games.

 The official website of the drama Kekkon Dekinai Otoko paid tribute to Abe's website by styling his character profile to look like his website, while all the other actors had generic profiles.